wtsi-npg/samtools_container/README.md

 git push origin x.y.z
 ```

-Using the web interface to create a release is known to produce
+Using the web interface to create a release is not compatible/redundant
-undesirable effects when picked up by automation.
+with the release github action.

 # NPG Singularity wrappers